Quercusoak/NLP_clustering_unrecognized_requests/README.md

 # Unrecognized Requests Clustering

-This project analyzes unrecognized text requests by clustering them based on their semantic embeddings.
-It uses state-of-the-art NLP models and clustering strategies to automatically group similar requests and extract representative sentences for each cluster.
+This project applies unsupervised learning methods to cluster unrecognized requests from users based on their semantic embeddings.
+By clustering similar requests together, labeling the cluster and extracting representative sentences for it, the system identifies common themes and potential areas for improvement in intent recognition.

 ## Features